NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

  />
     <figcaption>
         <p>
-        <a href="#figure-memory-layout-wasm-gc-mvp">Memory layout in Wasm GC MVP:</a> In this example, I show the memory layout of the object constructed by the Java example compiled to use Wasm GC.
+        <a href="#figure-memory-layout-wasm-gc-mvp">Memory layout in Wasm GC MVP:</a> This figure shows the memory layout of the objects constructed by the Java example that is compiled to use Wasm GC.
         </p>
         <p>
-        Indirection-wise, this example resembles more the JavaScript version than the Rust compiled to Wasm version.
-This example also uses a hash table implemented in Wasm GC, which in addition to requiring loading the hash table code, is likely to be less compact in memory compared to the native JS Map.
+        Like in the JavaScript version, there is a lot of pointer indirection.
+In addition, this version uses a Java compatible hash table that is compiled to Wasm, which gives it two penalties: 1.
+It has to load the hash table code.
+And 2. this hash table is most likely less compact in memory compared to the native JavaScript Map.
         </p>
         <p>
         On the positive side and thanks to static typing, objects allocated by Wasm code take less space than JavaScript objects.
 There is no space wasted to account for dynamically added properties.
-And shape objects (commonly called Runtime Types or RTTs) are only needed to validate subtypes-casting meaning that they contain less data compared to the JS equivalent which we'll explore in <a href="#dynamic-vs-static-typing">the following section</a>.
+And shape objects (called Runtime Types or RTTs in Wasm) are only needed to validate subtype-casting, meaning that they have to contain less data compared to the JS equivalent which we'll explore in <a href="#dynamic-vs-static-typing">Dynamic vs static typing</a>.
         </p>
     </figcaption>
 </figure>